 More information is included under the topic Early Newberg Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Newberg is the 11,993rd most popular surname with an estimated 2,487 people with that name.

 Some of the first settlers of this family name were:

 Newberg Settlers in United States in the 19th Century

-Marion Newberg, American Democrat politician, Member of Connecticut Democratic State Central Committee, 1977; Presidential Elector for Connecticut, 1992
+- Marion Newberg, American Democratic Party politician, Member of Connecticut Democratic State Central Committee, 1977; Presidential Elector for Connecticut, 1992